2023 Best Wildlife Management Bachelor's Degree Schools in the Southeast Region

 While working on their Bachelor's Degree, wildlife majors at Tennessee Tech University accumulate an average of around $19,103 in student debt.

-Read full report on Wildlife Management at Tennessee Technological University
+Full Wildlife Management at Tennessee Technological University Report

-You’ll be in good company if you decide to attend Mississippi State University.
-It ranked #5 on our 2023 Best Wildlife Management Bachelor’s Degree Schools in the Southeast Region list.
+Out of the 11 schools in the Southeast Region that were part of this year’s ranking, Mississippi State University landed the # 5 spot on the list.
 Located in the remote town of Mississippi State, Mississippi State is a public school with a very large student population.

-University of Georgia did quite well in this year’s ranking of the best places for wildlife management students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the midsize city of Athens, UGA is a public school with a fairly large student population.
+University of Georgia landed the #6 spot in the 2023 rankings for the best bachelor’s degree wildlife management programs.
+Located in the city of Athens, UGA is a public college with a fairly large student population.

 With a ranking of #7, Virginia Tech did quite well on this year’s best schools for wildlife management students working on their bachelor’s degree.
-Located in the small city of Blacksburg, Virginia Tech is a public school with a very large student population.
+Located in the city of Blacksburg, Virginia Tech is a public college with a very large student population.

 While working on their Bachelor's Degree, wildlife majors at Virginia Tech accumulate an average of around $21,933 in student debt.